FAQ ON TAXONOMY

 Sustainable Use and Protection of Water and Marine Resources

 Transition to a Circular Economy, Waste Prevention, and Recycling

 Pollution Prevention and Control

 Protection and Restoration of Biodiversity and Ecosystems

 What economic activities are included in the Taxonomy?

 The Taxonomy consists of 72 NACE-defined industry sections.
 You can review them here.

-The Taxonomy regulation was published in the Official Journal of the European Union on June 22, 2020 and entered into force on July 12, 2020.
-The Taxonomy Delegated act for climate change mitigation and climate change adaptation was adopted on June 4 2021.
-For the four other environmental objectives, the taxonomy delegated act will be published in 2022.
+The Taxonomy regulation was published in the Official Journal of the European Union on 22 June 2020 and entered into force on 12 July 2020.
+The Taxonomy Delegated act for climate change mitigation and climate change adaptation was adopted on 4 June 2021.
+For the four other environmental objectives, the Taxonomy delegated act will be published in 2022.